What Family Restaurants Actually Cost Me as an Autistic Adult

 My grandparents want to know how my life has been going—majority of the time in detail through back-to-back exchanges.
 I'll say casually, "I'm doing pretty good," not going into much detail since I'm already very exhausted.
 Hopefully this minimizes how much back-and-forth I have to go through.

 Then my mom decides to point out that I'm "not talking as much."
+And usually chips in or asks me questions which everyone else expects an answer to.

 This usually leads to my grandparents saying, "Is there something wrong?" or "Is everything okay?"—which leads to more small talk.